Model#

 Output and Error Files#

-By default, SmartSim stores the standard output and error of the Model
+By default, SmartSim stores the standard output and error of the Model in two files:

 <model_name>.out